CocoaPress/docs/docs/Advanced/Troubleshooting.md

 ### The Printer is reporting MIN_TEMP and not letting me print!

 In the event your room is below about 10C / 50F, the printer's safety mechanism for thermals may be enabled.
 Because the Cocoa Cores cannot be safely stored in this temperature, we suggest you warm your environment up, or move your printer to a better controlled environment.

+### Printer never warms up enough to extrude, even after the 20m timer!

+It's possible one of your heaters isn't properly connected.
+To evaluate, please try to use the `Temperature` menu to manually set the nozzle *only* to 30C, and see if the extruder temperature rises.
+Press cooldown, let sit, and repeat the test for the body heater.
+If one fails to rise proportionally, please verify that both are properly secured and connected to the heater ports in the electronics.

+If the issue persists, please contact support <a href="mailto:hello@cocoapress.com">(hello@cocoapress.com)</a> so that replacement parts and further diagnostics can be assessed.